A quick guide to the new fitness tests

 Find out what you can expect from the fitness tests when you head to an Army Assessment centre to join as a soldier or officer.

 Normally this is a 2km (1.2 mile) run, after an 800m (0.5 mile) warm up jog for between 6 min 30 sec and 7 min.
-You must run 2km in 11 min and 15 secs or less to meet the lowest adult soldier entry standard.
+You must run 2km in 11 min and 30 secs or faster to meet the adult soldier entry standard for many roles.
 Some trades require a faster time.

 We have temporarily replaced the run with a Multistage Fitness Test (MSFT) or “beep test” during COVID-19.
 This ensures better social distancing can be maintained.

 You need to run between two lines, 20m apart, in time with a beep.
 The beeps get steadily faster.
 Your score is based on the point where you can no longer keep up.

 - Details of run time and MSFT levels can be found on Rolefinder

 The run measures your aerobic capacity.
 Aerobic fitness is essential for all military tasks, and important for injury prevention.

 How to prepare